ramanathanMuthuraman/Notifier/README.md

 ```
 **Parameters**

-*text*   :Text to be displayed in the notifier
+*text*   :  Text to be displayed in the notifier

-*cls*    :Custom class to be added to the notifier
+*cls*    :  Custom class to be added to the notifier

 # Demo
 [Click here] (http://rawgit.com/ramanathanmuthuraman/Notifier/master/index.html)